mongodb-labs/full-stack-fastapi-mongodb/README.md

 After using this generator, your new project (the directory created) will contain an extensive `README.md` with instructions for development, deployment, etc. You can pre-read [the project `README.md` template here too](./{{cookiecutter.project_slug}}/README.md).

+This current release (August 2023) is for FastAPI version 0.99 and is the last before introducing support for Pydantic 2.
+Since this is intended as a base stack on which you will build complex applications, there is no intention of backwards compatability between releases, and the objective is to ensure that each release has the latest long-term-support versions of the core libraries so that you can rely on your application core for as long as possible.

+To align with [Inboard](https://inboard.bws.bio/), Poetry has been deprecated in favour of [Hatch](https://hatch.pypa.io/latest/).
+This will also, hopefully, sort out some Poetry-related Docker build errors.

+## Help needed

+The tests are broken and it would be great if someone could take that on.
+Other potential roadmap items:

+- Translation: docs are all in English and it would be great if those could be in other languages.
+- Internationalisation: I am working on adding [nuxt/i18n](https://v8.i18n.nuxtjs.org/), but the Nuxt3 version is still pre-release.
+- PWA: Would be good to review the Vite [PWA](https://vite-pwa-org.netlify.app/) plugin.

 ## Release Notes

 See notes and [releases](https://github.com/whythawk/full-stack-fastapi-postgresql/releases).

+### 0.7.4
+- Updates: Complete update of stack to latest long-term releases. [#35](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/35) by @turukawa, review by @br3ndonland
+  - `frontend`:
+    - Node 16 -> 18
+	- Nuxt 3.2 -> 3.6.5
+    - Latest Pinia requires changes in stores, where imports are not required (cause actual errors), and parameter declaration must happen in functions.
+  - `backend` and `celeryworker`:
+    - Python 3.9 -> 3.11
+    - FastAPI 0.88 -> 0.99 (Inboard 0.37 -> 0.51)
+    - Poetry -> Hatch
+    - Postgres 14 -> 15
+- Fixed: Updated token url in deps.py [#29](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/29) by @vusa
+- Docs: Reorganised documentation [#21](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/21) by @turukawa

 ### 0.7.3
 - @nuxt/content 2.2.1 -> 2.4.3